Sean Burke: Post-NHL career

 On March 4, 2008, the Phoenix Coyotes hired Burke to become its director of prospect development.
 He was also the assistant to the general manager and Coyotes' goaltending coach.

 In 2015 Burke was part of the management group along with General Manager Jim Nill, George McPhee and Pat Verbeek that led Canada to a gold medal at the IIHF World Championships.
-Canada went undefeated in the tournament held in Prague, Czech Republic beating Russia 6 t0 1 in the gold medal game.
+Canada went undefeated in the tournament held in Prague, Czech Republic beating Russia 6 to 1 in the gold medal game.

 In 2016 Burke joined General Managers Brad Treliving and George McPhee as part of the management group for the IIHF World Championships in Moscow and Saint Petersburg, Russia.
 Canada won the gold medal defeating Finland 2 to 0 in the final game.

 In 2017 Burke co managed Team Canada at the IIHF World Championships along with Ron Hextall in Cologne, Germany and Paris, France.
-Canada took home the silver medal after been defeated 2 to 1 in a shootout by Sweden.
+Canada took home the silver medal after being defeated 2 to 1 in a shootout by Sweden.